They say time is money. And when it comes to reporting accident claims, nothing could be truer.

 The faster your insurance company gets involved in a claim involving a third party, the lower on average the final cost to your loss ratio will be.

-Keeping third-party claims costs at fair levels goes a long way in maintaining stable insurance rates for your company.
+Keeping third-party claims costs at fair levels goes a long way to helping keep your insurance rates stable.

 – Markel is Canada’s largest trucking insurer, providing more than 50 years of continuous service to the transportation industry.
 Please send your questions, feedback and commentary about this column to firstname.lastname@example.org